Contents¶

 The image_ingestion key in the

-needs to be set true for enabling the image ingestion feature.Set the
+config.jsonneeds to be set true for enabling the image ingestion feature.Set the

-is set more than 1, then more likely the images would be out of order due to those many multiple threads operating asynchronously.If the resolution of the image is greater than
+max_workersvalue to 1 as"max_workers":1in theconfig.jsonfiles for VideoIngestion/config.json([WORK_DIR]/IEdgeInsights/VideoIngestion/config.json) and VideoAnalytics/config.json([WORK_DIR]/IEdgeInsights/VideoAnalytics/config.json).
+This is to ensure that the images sequence is maintained.
+If themax_workersis set more than 1, then more likely the images would be out of order due to those many multiple threads operating asynchronously.If the resolution of the image is greater than

-.
+1920×1200, then the image will be resized towidth = 1920andheight = 1200.
 The image is resized to reduce the loading time of the image in the Web Visualizer and the native Visualizer.

 Volume mount the image directory present on the host system.
-To do this, provide the absolute path of the images directory in the docker-compose file
+To do this, provide the absolute path of the images directory in the docker-compose file.

 ia_video_ingestion: